 International Studies (INST)

-An interdisciplinary, team-taught course which introduces the student to the range of interdependent factors and forces that influence international affairs.
-The topical approach combines the expertise of numerous social humanistic disciplines in each class session.
+An interdisciplinary, team-taught course which examines the seven global challenges - population, resources, technology, information, economies, conflict, governance - facing the world in the 21st century.
+The class introduces students to a range of interdependent factors and forces that influence international affairs.
 This course may be taken for honors credit.

 Topical and or general analysis of selected countries and regions offered in conjunction with possible study tours in those areas under investigation.
 Internships and/or study abroad experiences usually form the basis for the course.
 Can be repeated up to 12 hours.
 This course may be taken for honors credit.

-INST 4140 TOPICS IN INTERNATNL STUDIES (3 credits)
+INST 4140 TOPICS IN INTERNATIONAL STUDIES (3 credits)

 This course examines a topic involving a wide range of international studies theories, methods, and fields to provide international studies majors a sense of how the elements of international studies fit together to form a coherent interdiscipline.
 A student may take the course more than once as topics will change each semester.